marco-willi/camera-trap-data-pipeline/README.md

 ## Processing Snapshot Serengeti S1-S10 data (legacy format) - (in development)

 Data for Snapshot Serengeti (S1-S10) has been collected via an old Zooniverse platform (Oruboros) and has a different format than the newer Snapshot Safari data.
-Therefore, it requires a separate script for processing that data to be standardized, claned and flattened for loading into a SQL database.
+Therefore, a separate processing script was implemented to generate csv files.

 ### Data